 Because you see, I know exactly how that feels.
 I have so been there.
 Most of my life I’ve had big dreams, huge dreams, that I never thought would come true because I had no money.
 Or rather, I had just enough money, but never more than that.
 In those days, I thought that money made things possible.
 I thought that, without it, I would be destined to live forever in the world I was born into, the world of paycheck-to-paycheck.
 The world of watching other people take chances because they had something to fall back on, while I played it safe because I couldn’t afford a safety net.

 Here’s what I want to say to the person that googled those words.

 You are already on your way.
 Because, if you have a dream that consumes you, a dream that keeps you up at night, a dream that sets you searching on the Internet for ways to make it come true, you’ve already got the thing that most people would kill to have.
 And it isn’t money.
 It’s a drive, a desire, to chase something bigger than what you are.
 You have a dream.
 You carry it inside you.
 Without it, all the money in the world matters not one bit.

 There are two quotes from very wise people that I say to myself when the idea of following my dreams feels too overwhelming and I am stumbling around feeling ill-equipped and lacking even the basic tools to achieve it.

-And after years of believing that money would give me the security I needed to follow my dream, I finally realized that dreams and money don’t have much in common.
-In fact, money is the siren song that leads so many people away from their true calling.
+After years of believing that money would give me the security I needed to follow my dream, I finally realized that dreams and money don’t have much in common.
+Money is the siren song that leads so many people away from their true calling.
 It doesn’t take money to follow your dreams.
 But I truly, honestly believe that if you follow your dreams, the money will find you, eventually.
 Maybe not a ton of money, probably not a ton of money, but it will be enough.